Stake-Across/Stake-Across-Protocol/README.md

 2. **Install Dependencies**: Run `npm install` in your project directory to install necessary dependencies.

 ### Preparing the Chains

+> **Note:** In the following example, Fuji is used as the source chain and Sepolia as the destination, where the protocol resides, for faster CCIP performance.
+However, the origin and destination networks for deploying the smart contracts are interchangeable.
+By simply adjusting the task parameters that specify the chain, such as `--network` or `--dest-chain`, you can deploy and interact with the contract on the desired network.

 #### Source Chain: Fuji